sikol/sk-buffer/README.md

 you can add the entire project as a subdirectory (e.g., with Git submodules) and link with the sk-buffer library.

+## Supported compilers

+Tested with:

+* MSVC 19.28 (VS 16.9) on Windows
+* Clang 11.0.0 on Windows

+Known not to work (patches welcome):

+* Clang 10.0.0 on Linux
+* GCC 10.2.0 on Linux

 ## API reference

 ### Concepts